NeoGeographyToolkit/StereoPipeline/docs/tools/image_calc.rst

     if more than one item, separated by a space, such as ``'VAR1=VALUE1 VAR2=VALUE2'``.
 Neither the variable names nor the values should contain spaces.

+--longitude-offset <double (default: not specified)>
+    Add this value to the longitudes in the geoheader (can be used to offset the longitudes by 360 degrees).

 --no-georef
    Remove any georeference information (useful with subsequent